iroco-co/mailstorm/README.md

 # mailstorm

-This is an mail injector based on hyper and [Stalwart Labs](https://github.com/stalwartlabs) mail libraries.
+This is a mail injector based on hyper and [Stalwart Labs](https://github.com/stalwartlabs) mail libraries.

+For IMAP it's using [async_imap](https://github.com/async-email/async-imap).

 # How it works?